SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 by Jill Loeffler •

-Updated: January 7, 2023
+Updated: January 29, 2024

 San Francisco is proud of its historical transportation options.
 In addition to our famed cable cars, you will also find vintage San Francisco streetcars.

-We currently have one lines in operation.
+We currently have one line in operation.

 There was a second line called the E Embarcadero.
 It ran between Fisherman's Wharf along the Embarcadero and past Oracle Park.
 It ended near the Caltrain Station in the South of Market District.

-How are the San Francisco Streetcars Different from Our Cable Cars?
+How Are the San Francisco Streetcars Different from Our Cable Cars?

 They also run about two to three times faster than a cable car.